Aarav-dev-mac/Linux-mac/README.md

 rm -rf "${DOWNLOADED_ARCHIVE}" "${TMP_DIR}"
-echo "Linux mac OS installed successfully." for installation please copy all the text above to termux
+echo "Linux mac OS installed successfully." for installation please copy all the text above to termux to start mac OS vncpasswd choose a password type n when ask n or y tightvncserver :1 to start vnc after do download a vnc viewer app and type localhost:1 and connect to it you will be prompt to enter password the one that you had made by doing vncpasswd after entering you should start to load mac OS if not showing anything then then type startxfce4 even if it's show error message should be fixed if you want to stop mac OS to these commands pkill Xtightvnc exit which should kill the server